frePPLe/frepple/README.md

 ## Download

-The software release can be downloaded from [http://sourceforge.net](https://sourceforge.net/projects/frepple/files/frepple/) in the following formats:
+The software release can be downloaded from https://github.com/frePPLe/frepple/releases in the following formats:

 * Windows installer
-* Ubuntu .deb package
+* Linux .deb debian package
-* Red Hat .rpm package
+* Linux .rpm Red Hat package
-* Source tarball
+* Source tarball or zip file
-* Docker container (experimental)

 ## Documentation